 Mobile technology dictates consumer habits, giving users literally everything at their fingertips.
 The situation is no different when it comes to shopping.
 Businesses that want to stay ahead of the curve need to adjust their marketing, communication, and sales strategies to the ever-evolving expectations of potential buyers.

-Optimizing your e-commerce website for mobile devices may not be sufficient to boost your revenue generation capabilities in 2023.
+Optimizing your e-commerce website for mobile devices isn't sufficient to boost your revenue generation capabilities anymore.
 Keeping up with the competitive market and trends requires cutting-edge solutions that take customer experience (CX) to the next level, enabling efficient and hassle-free shopping.
 This is where m-commerce mobile apps come into play.
-What makes them a powerful revenue driver, and why is 2023 the high time to develop your app?
+What makes them a powerful revenue driver and a real necessity in today's competitive landscape?

-An average person uses a mobile phone 5 hours a day , with the lion’s share (or 88% of that time, to be more precise), spent on apps.
+An average person uses a mobile phone 5 hours a day, with the lion’s share (or 88% of that time, to be more precise), spent on apps (sources: Data AI, eMarketer).
 Customers rely on m-commerce mobile apps to finalize transactions more and more frequently.
-That’s why having a well-developed digital product is a worthwhile investment for companies striving to leverage their business potential and gain competitive advantages in the customer journey.
+That’s why having a well-developed digital product is a must-have investment for companies striving to leverage their business potential and gain competitive advantages in the customer journey.

 Investing in m-commerce mobile apps gives your business the potential to:

-As many as 17% of potential customers give up shopping if the checkout process is too long, time-consuming, or complicated.
+As many as 22% of potential customers give up shopping if the checkout process is too long, time-consuming, or complicated (source: Baymard Institute).
 Unfortunately, this is often the case when using websites (even mobile-friendly ones).

 If you’re struggling with a high shopping cart abandonment rate, developing an m-commerce mobile app can be an answer to your problem.
 With super advanced digital products, users no longer have to fill in tedious details such as their name, address, preferred form of payment, or credit card number each time.
 They’re able to finalize transactions from wherever they want, which makes buying easier.

 Mobile apps are also generally faster to access, cutting out unnecessary steps and red tape.
 Users can open them directly on their mobile devices, without having to rely on a search engine or navigate the website.
 Consequently, apps reduce the number of steps needed to arrive at a desired destination and complete a purchase.
-They also enable a quick mobile checkout that meets the expectations of a busy society, thus preventing even up to 60% of users from abandoning their shopping carts.
+They also enable a quick mobile checkout that meets the expectations of a busy society, thus preventing users from abandoning their shopping carts.

 Appealing loyalty programs, customized discounts, highly effective referral marketing, and personalized push notifications… These are just some of the possibilities of m-commerce apps that will help you to win more customers, increase mobile app revenue and remind your target audience that it’s worth buying from your business.